 On March 6, 2018 the Viola d’amore concerto received its premier with the Teplice (Czech) Symphony orchestra conducted by Maestro Alfonso Scarano (Italy).
 The viola d’amore soloist was Daniel Fradkin (Israel).

 Harlap’s 2nd clarinet concerto will have its premier performance in Budapest, Hungary with the Dohnanyi – Budafok Symphony orchestra, conducted by the orchestra’s music director, Maestro Gabor Hollerung.
 The soloist, to whom the concerto is dedicated will be Bence Szepesi (Hungary).

-In April 2019 the concerto for soprano and alto recorders and string orchestra will be performed by the Camerata-Jerusalem Chamber Orchestra in Israel, conducted by Paul Goodwin (England).
-The soloist will be Bracha Kol, (Israel) , the well known recorder player and mezzo-soprano.The concerto is dedicated in loving memory to my dear friend Gershon Prensky.
+In April 2019 the concerto for soprano and alto recorders and string orchestra was performed by the Camerata-Jerusalem Chamber Orchestra in Israel, conducted by Paul Goodwin (England).
+The soloist was Bracha Kol, (Israel) , the well known recorder player and mezzo-soprano.The concerto is dedicated to Bracha Kol in loving memory of Harlap’s dear friend Gershon Prensky.

 All of Harlap’s major compositions are published by the Israel Music Institute (IMI) and Or –Tav Publications.